Morning Ireland: History

 Morning Ireland celebrated its 25th anniversary in November 2009.
 It was broadcast in front of a studio audience and featured guests including Mary McAleese, Brian Cowen, comedian Des Bishop and author Cathy Kelly.
 McAleese spoke of her intention to reduce her household budget during difficult recessionary times, including sending e-mails instead of posting cards for Christmas.

 In 2010 the programme came to international attention after Taoiseach Brian Cowen gave a controversial nine-minute interview to Cathal Mac Coille from a Fianna Fáil think-in in Galway; the interview led to increased pressure for Cowen to resign in the days that followed due to allegations that he was drunk during the interview.

 Garret FitzGerald made his final radio broadcast on the programme in 2011.

 In 2010, two presenters, John Murray and Richard Downes, left the programme to expand to further areas of RTÉ, and were replaced by Aoife Kavanagh and Rachael English.
-The programme is also presented by Claire Byrne, Gavin Jennings and Fran McNulty.
+The programme has also been presented by Claire Byrne, Gavin Jennings, and Fran McNulty.

-September 24th, 2025 marked the final broadcast for Mary Wilson and Aine Lawlor.
-Wilson officially retired from RTÉ whereas Lawlor announced she was stepping back from the show, but will continue to present The Week in Politics.
+24 September 2025 marked the final broadcast for Mary Wilson and Aine Lawlor; Wilson officially retired from RTÉ whereas Lawlor announced she was stepping back from the show, but will continue to present The Week in Politics.

+In early 2026, RTÉ presenter Sarah McInerney began co-presenting the show, after moving from DriveTime.
+Justin McCarthy began presenting the programme in September 2025.

-The current presenters are Audrey Carville and Gavin Jennings.
+The current presenters are Audrey Carville, Sarah McInerney, Justin McCarthy and Gavin Jennings.
 John Burke is the series editor of the programme.

+On the 13 April 2026, Morning Ireland received an updated audio identity as part of RTÉ Radio 1's new audio identity rollout.
+The distinct, old tune was removed.